 The negative thoughts and emotions that often accompany psychological reactance make it worthwhile to take the necessary time to assess – with more objectivity – how threatening the situation really is.
 We simply need to take a few seconds, minutes or even days before reacting, in order to weigh the pros and cons, rethinking the experience in a more rational light.

 Some studies have found that, trying to put ourselves in the place of the person who is supposedly restricting our freedom and feeling empathy, can help us reduce psychological reactance.
-That does not mean that we will necessarily do what he asks us or that we will accept that he restricts our freedom, it just means that we can decide, with maturity and objectivity, what is best for everyone, including ourselves, breaking the threads of the emotional kidnapping that unleashes the reactance.
+That does not mean that we will necessarily do what he asks us or that we will accept that he restricts our freedom, it just means that we can decide, with maturity and objectivity, what is best for everyone, including ourselves, breaking the threads of the emotional hijacking that unleashes the reactance.

 Steindl, C. et.
 Al. (2015) Understanding Psychological Reactance.
 New Developments and Findings.
 Z Psychol; 223(4): 205–214.